 We are all creatures of habit and your people will want to go back to easy, fun activities.
-Your support and encouragement will be needed ongoing.
+Your support and encouragement will be needed ongoing to improve productivity.

 7. Date your outcomes in stone

-Failure to date your outcomes in stone will mean things slip and slip with no urgency to get them done, especially if they are difficult and uncomfortable.
+Failure to date your outcomes in stone will mean things slip and slide with no urgency to get them done, especially if they are difficult and uncomfortable.

 “It’s not always that we need to do more but rather that we need to focus on less.”